MattYip/StudBud/README.md

 With inspiration from Modern Web (2021), I was inspired and assisted by this tutorial to develop a music player with an animating play button for usability.
 The player has been modified from the orgininal prototype that there is no option to access spotify.
 I would like to add this feature back in with future developments.

+**Upon dealing with issues with uploading the music files, I could only manage to add the rain sounds mp3 file, as the other two were too big.**

 # Reading List

 **Improvements:**